aljedaxi/zettel/pages/sagis_solum.md

        «is this the evening of the earth?
 Or the dawn of a miserable morning?
 Which star are you now, venus?» …
        «well ain't that a kick in the teeth.»
+### Entropy is the expression of a fit behavior of reality
+    Entropy is shaped by traits which are the forces of nature themselves.
+They may be changed, but how?
+In this sense, this fitness is immobile.
+Conatus is an expression of a fit behavior of living beings
+     At this level it may be bent, but that accomplished nothing.
+Better to roll with it, or suffer death.
+This cannot happen at the genetic level, for the genes habe no real will.
+Wille zur Macht is a bending of fitness.
+     Here we find a true willing.
 ###
 ## AP|PA manifesto